Happy New Years guys!

 So I’ll briefly give you the cliff notes version of whats new in my life.
 After years of talking about it, Pasquale and I finalllyyyyy watched the Sopranos and ohmigod.
 I can’t believe it took us this long to pull the trigger.
 We’re in the middle of Season 6 right now chomping at the bit.
 Pasquale might even bring back the Fila tracksuit and wear it during the season finale- who knows.

 Work-wise, I have to say I had a pretty damn good year.
 For those of you that don’t know, I’m in the renewable energy industry and was awarded top sales (wo)man out of an organization of all men.
-I closed about $3 million in residential contracts which is unprecedented and broke the company’s 10 year record which awards me some kind of bragging rights.
-I’m pretty proud of myself considering I decided to launch my blog this year so I had to manage my time very very efficiently.
+I closed about $3 million in residential contracts which contributed to one of the best years the company’s ever had which is pretty cool.

 Blog-wise, let me tell you something… this is probably the hardest thing I’ve ever done and I’m excited to document my journey with you guys.
 2018 was a year of keeping up with the Jones’s and many new bloggers jumped into this space to avoid missing out on the trend.
 With virtually no barrier to entry, anybody can start a blog – but how do you stand out in a grossly oversaturated market?
 I actually have a lot to touch on in regards to creating a digital platform so I’m going to elaborate more in my next post.
 I have some interesting content to bring to the table so check back in a couple days- especially if you’re considering creating a blog/brand yourself.